Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: Stability of the soliton

 Figure~\ref{fig:Ft_plot} illustrates this behavior by showing the time evolution of $ F(t) $ for two representative cases: one in the stable regime and one in the unstable regime.
 We define the soliton to be dynamically stable if the value of $ F(t) $ remains within 1\% of its initial value over a duration of $ \omega_x t = 5\pi $, corresponding to several trap periods.
 While the exact threshold for stability could in principle depend on the length of the simulation and the sensitivity to numerical noise, we find that this criterion is robust given our numerical accuracy and observed error accumulation.

-Applying this stability condition across a range of parameters, we extract the critical anisotropy $ \omega_c $ as a function of interaction strength and particle number.
-Remarkably, we find that the resulting critical line is well approximated by
+Applying this stability condition across a range of parameters, we extract the critical stabilization anisotropy $ \omega_c $ as a function of interaction strength and particle number.
+Remarkably, we find that the resulting critical line, as illustrated in Figure~\ref{fig:omega_c-vs-N}, is well approximated by

 which agrees closely with our analytical prediction $ \omega_c \simeq 0.0847\, g N $ derived from the variational model with a TF background.
 The numerical and analytical values are so close that the match is likely somewhat fortuitous; however, it reinforces the validity of the underlying physical picture.